 - Physical examination.
 Assess the child’s presenting symptoms, especially after ingestion of galactose.

-- Altered nutrition: less than body requirements related to restrictive diet.
+- Altered nutrition: less than body requirements related to a restrictive diet.

 - Ineffective breastfeeding related to intolerance to galactose.